De-escalation in nursing: Strategies for safety

 Protect patients and staff

 De-escalation in nursing plays a crucial role in ensuring the protection of both patients and staff members.
-Using de-escalation techniques and developing these skills for nurses will ensure that patients are handled safely when situations become aggressive.
+Using de-escalation techniques to manage patient aggression ensures everyone’s safety.
 Empathy, communication, risk evaluation, and stress management are all foundational elements.

 Learn how Nursa aligns with initiatives that prioritize patient safety and high-quality nursing care.